MyriaPlatform/myria-ts-samples/README.md

 #### 2.1 Register a user

-Registers a user on the Myria network.
+Registers a user on Myria.

 Requirements:
 - Provide `PUBLIC_KEY` and `STARK_KEY` environment variables